Vietnam.vn - Nền tảng quảng bá Việt Nam

 The second set of stamps was issued in May 1949 to commemorate the 59th birthday of President Ho Chi Minh, also drawn by artist Nguyen Sang and printed at the Viet Bac Central Printing House in Phu Tho.

-The third set of stamps issued in 1951 to commemorate the 61st birthday of President Ho Chi Minh, printed with the image of President Ho Chi Minh along with a map of Vietnam and a 5-pointed star in three colors: green, brown and red, corresponding to the denominations of 100, 100 and 200 dong.
+The third set of stamps issued in 1951 to commemorate the 61st anniversary of President Ho Chi Minh's birthday, printed with the image of President Ho Chi Minh along with a map of Vietnam and a 5-pointed star in three colors: green, brown and red, corresponding to the denominations of 100, 100 and 200 dong.
 The stamps were drawn by artist Bui Trang Chuoc and printed at the Viet Bac Central Printing House.
 What is special is that this set of stamps is made of Do paper, which is thin but very tough and durable, and after 74 years the quality is still good.
 This third set of stamps may be the only one in the world made of Do paper.

 In stamp set No. 11, issued in October 1954 to commemorate the Dien Bien Phu victory, in addition to the three denominations of 10, 50, 150 dong, there is also an official stamp with a face value of 0.6 kg of rice.
 "It is also the only stamp in the world with such a face value," said Mr. Tue.

-Recently, the Ministry of Science and Technology, in collaboration with the Central Propaganda and Mass Mobilization Commission and the Ministry of Culture, Sports and Tourism, issued a set of postage stamps commemorating the 80th anniversary of the National Day of the Socialist Republic of Vietnam, including one stamp and one block.
+Recently, the Ministry of Science and Technology in collaboration with the Central Propaganda and Mass Mobilization Commission and the Ministry of Culture, Sports and Tourism issued a set of postage stamps commemorating the 80th anniversary of the National Day of the Socialist Republic of Vietnam, including one stamp and one block.
 The stamp depicts the image of President Ho Chi Minh, depicted in a modern graphic art style, both solemn and familiar.

 The block template shows the National Emblem of the Socialist Republic of Vietnam and the map of the Fatherland.
 The block background uses the image of a bronze drum, a symbol that reminds us of the historical roots and depth of national culture.